cubewise-code/tm1py-samples/README.rst

 - Maintain dimensions and subsets through python
 - ...

-It's a really good starting point before writing your own TM1 python scripts.
+It's are a great starting point to get up to speed with TM1py.

 Requirements